zachhannum/the-dark-between/src/pages/The Second Tinwheel.md

+---
-# The Second Tinwheel
+title: The Second Tinwheel
+---

-The Seconde Tinwheel is a [[Tinwheel]] recorded by [[Enzo Quint]], and is the second of a series of recordings Quint made regarding new research he had gathered.
+The Second Tinwheel is a [[Tinwheel]] recorded by [[Enzo Quint]], and is the second of a series of recordings Quint made regarding new research he had gathered.

 ## Audio
 TBD